pipilink/fifteen-game/README.md

 firebase login

-use firebase_login and firebase_password for Sign In
+use firebase_login and firebase_password for SignIn

 npm run build:prod